muarshad01/GoLang_Web_Dev/section_02_templates.md

 * Templates allow us to `Personalize Web Pages` for the users.

-* Template is like a Form letter:
+* Template is like a Form letter
 ```
 Dear {first-name},